 A New Normal

-Reimagining his relationship wasn’t easy for Javier.
-Having spent years of his life believing he could eat anything he wanted only to gain weight eating virtually anything made it difficult for him to trust the food he was putting in his body.
-While most people spent their lives figuring out how they’re body reacts to food, Javier was getting a crash course in calorie control.
+Reimagining my relationship wasn’t easy for me.
+Having spent years of my life believing I could eat anything I wanted only to gain weight eating virtually anything made it difficult for me to trust the food I was putting in my body.
+While most people spent their lives figuring out how they’re body reacts to food, I was getting a crash course in calorie control.

 "All through life you hear the very basic stuff like eat more greens and all that other stuff.

 "The doctor told me, 'Hey, you know, you're going to start to gain weight,' and it's not that I didn't take it seriously but my level of caution wasn't as high as it should have been.
 Instead of a large meal at Jack In The Box I’d get a medium, but I'm still at Jack In The Box.

 "It was cheap and easy to eat very poorly."